Posted by marilynch

 Carmel–A Dog-Lovers’ Haven

-“Best Restaurant in Carmel for 2013,” as voted by Monterey County Weekly readers, is Grasing’s.
-And true to many residents–and visitors–preference, on sunny days, you can enjoy dinner outdoors on the pet-friendly patio.
+Among winners of “Best Restaurant in Carmel” as voted by Monterey County Weekly readers, is HER Helmet Thursdays spot Grasing’s.
+And true to the preference of many Carmel residents–and visitors, on sunny days, you can enjoy dinner outdoors on the pet-friendly patio.

-Dog-friendly and bike-friendly: HER Helmet Thursdays spots in Lanee Lee’s story
+Dog-friendly and bike-friendly: HER Helmet Thursdays spots in Lanee Lee’s story include:

 “Sounds like we ought to bike in Carmel next!”